What's new? | Help | Directory | Sign in

 Contributing

 Also please note that contrary to what is being reported in some forums, this project is in no way affiliated with Google or funded by Google (or any other company) in any way.
-The only connection with Google is that the project code is hosted on the free and public Google code hosting service.
+The only connection with Google is that the project source code and documentation is hosted on the free and public Google code hosting site.
 All development on this project is done at my own cost in personal time.
-If you find mod_wsgi useful and would like to contribute in a more concrete way, then perhaps check out my Amazon wish list or donate via microPledge.

 Enjoy.